-I loved the original Fuji X100; I was won over at first sight.
+I loved the original Fuji X100; I was won over at first sight – it was the best pocket camera for me.
 Unfortunately, the relationship was short.
 The camera was very charming, full of promises, but full of defects.
 The break-up was sorrowful but quick.

 Its successor, the Fuji X100S, had the same effect on me, but I was more cautious.
 Fuji listened to X100 users and improved on several points, including autofocus and general reactivity.

 But it still wasn’t “it”.

 I brought it with me on some assignments as a second or even third camera body, but it was not able to convince me (for professional use).
 The autofocus was much better, but it still had defects and the ergonomics were especially far from being perfect; special mention goes to the imprecise and practically unusable directional wheel.

 After a little more than a year and a half of good and loyal service, the Fuji X100s has now been replaced by the model T. Moreover, for those who aren’t interested in the new model, the X10sS can now be found for around 950 Euros, a pretty good deal.

 In this Fuji X100T Review, I will content myself with giving my humble view on the points that appear to me to be the most important and interesting.
 It’s not a technical article; others can do that better than I can.

 On the exterior, very few things have changed.
 The T replaces the S on the front side.
 The exposure compensation wheel indicates -3/+3 instead of -2/+2.